ag487/matrix-eigenvectors/theory.md

 - [ cos -sin ].[ a ] = [ a^2/r + b^2/r ] = [ r ]
 - [ sin  cos ] [ b ]   [-a.b/r + a.b/r ]   [ 0 ]

-The other advantage of using cos and sin is that the matrix is orthonormal as cos ^2 + sin ^2 = 1.

 ### Wilkinson shift
 While we could apply the Givens rotations directly to the Hessenberg form of the matrix, convergence would be slow.
-To speed convergence we can apply a Wilkinson shift to the lower right corner of the matrix, essentially subtracting an eigenvalue.
+To speed convergence we can apply a Wilkinson shift, essentially subtracting an eigenvalue from the lower right corner of the matrix.

 The eigenvalue formula from the theory section above is used in the denominator of the Wilkinson shift calculation.
-We will check this in reverse, rather than re-deriving the formula.
+We will check the calculation is consistent, rather than re-deriving the formula.
 - matrix is symmetric so b = c
+- [ a  c ]
+- [ c  d ]

-- eig2 = d - sign.(c^2) / ((a - d)/2 + (((a - d) /2) ^2 + c^2) ^0.5)
+- eig2 = d - c^2 / ((a - d)/2 + (((a - d) /2) ^2 + c^2) ^1/2)
-- eig2 = d - sign.(c^2) / (eig1 - d)
+- eig2 = d - c^2 / (eig1 - d)
-- eig2. eig1 - eig2. d = d. eig1 - d^2 - sign.(c^2)
+- eig2. eig1 - eig2. d = d. eig1 - d^2 - c^2
-- eig2. eig1 = d.(eig1 + eig2) - d^2 - sign.(c^2)
+- eig2. eig1 = d.(eig1 + eig2) - d^2 - c^2
 - we know trace = eig1 + eig2 = a + d
-- eig2. eig1 = d.a + d^2 - d^2 - sign.(c^2)
+- eig2. eig1 = d.a + d^2 - d^2 - c^2
-- eig2. eig1 = a.d - sign.(c^2)
+- eig2. eig1 = a.d - c^2

 LHS is the product of eigenvalues, RHS is the determinant of the underlying matrix.
 From the theory section, we know these are equal.
 So check complete.
 Wilkinson shift gives us one of the eigenvalues.

 ### Power iteration
-Ignoring subtleties of the calculations for a moment.
+Ignoring subtleties of the decomposition function calculations for a moment.
-- qr_givens function takes input M & returns Q R where M = Q.R so R = QT.M
+- qr_givens function takes input M & returns Q R where M = Q.R
+- so R = QT.M
-- decomposition function recombines M2 as R.Q = QT.M.Q
+- decomposition function recombines M2 as R.Q = (QT.M).Q
 - iteration continues eg M4 = Q3T.Q2T.QT.M.Q.Q2.Q3

 Repeated iteration essentially takes the matrix in the direction of the eigenvectors.
 We set an arbitrary stopping point when c of the Wilkinson shift matrix is small enough.